OPINION: This article contains commentary which reflects the author's opinion

 The Donald Trump comeback continues, this time with a new project set for Independence Day, July 4, 2021.

-The 45th President of the United States, who was banned from Twitter for life, and still have a ban from Facebook in effect, is planning to launch his own social media platform to coincide with the Fourth of July celebrations, The Daily Mail reported.
+The 45th President of the United States, who was banned from Twitter for life, and still has a ban from Facebook in effect, is planning to launch his own social media platform to coincide with the Fourth of July celebrations, The Daily Mail reported.

 The July 4 date is only tentative, and it could change but that is said to be the current target.